If Beauty Hurts, We’re Doing it Wrong

 We echo the words of the always fascinating documentary filmmaker Elena Rossini of “The Illusionists” who reminds us who the real illusionists are: the beauty, diet, and mass media industries.
 “They create, shape and maintain our shared beliefs, values, and rules, promoting aspirational ideals of female beauty that are very difficult – if not impossible – to achieve, in order to create new needs and apprehensions that fuel a 500 billion dollar industry.”

 Yes, you read that right!
 500 billion dollars every year is devoted to you feeling like you must live up to an illusion in order to be happy, loved, beautiful, and successful.
 Oh, the lies we buy!
-Oh, how normal these lies appear when they make up the very day-to-day messages we hear, see, and read.
-Oh, how we must fight against this illusion and grasp hold of our beautiful realities.
-And that is our task today and every day.
-Rossini quoted the American anthropologist Margaret Mead as one of her top 30 reasons for making her documentary, “The Illusionists,” to help the world understand “how mass media, advertising and several industries manipulate people’s insecurities about their bodies for profit” and we stand beside her in this fight.
-Mead said, “A small group of thoughtful people can change the world.
+Rossini quoted the American anthropologist Margaret Mead as saying “A small group of thoughtful people can change the world.
 Indeed, it is the only thing that ever has.”
 Do you believe this?
 If I didn’t believe it, I surely wouldn’t be writing this right now.
-If Mead doesn’t mind me adding to her quote, I’d say, “A small group of thoughtful people could change the world.
-That small group could rid the world of the physical and emotional pain of seeking beauty in all the most painful places.
-That small group could redefine ‘beauty’ back to its original place as a term that encompasses us all – that gathers us in with loving arms instead of pushes us apart.
+I believe that “small group” could rid the world of the physical and emotional pain of seeking beauty in all the most painful places.
+That small group could redefine “beauty” back to its original place as a term that could be so much more all-encompassing and inclusive us all – that brings happiness instead of pain.
 Beauty should never hurt – that is an illusion.
-If beauty hurts, we’re doing it wrong.”
+If beauty hurts, we’re doing it wrong.

 Did you know silicone implants were pulled off the market in 1992 after concerns were raised about their safety and that leaking silicone was linked to dangerous immune-system disease?
 In late 2006, the FDA returned the implants to the market after clinical trials couldn’t find a clear link to the diseases.
 Plastic surgeons were clamoring for the return of the silicone versions because they say they look and feel more real than saline.
-(Which makes our billboard messages “You are capable of much more than being looked at” and “There is more to be than eye candy” especially pertinent!)
 After 14 years of no silicone implants, plastic surgeons breathed a sigh of relief and silicone implant procedures skyrocketed: “This is a great day for plastic surgeons and especially for their patients,” said Dr. Phil Haeck, president of the American Society of Plastic Surgeons.

 It might be a great day for you, doctor, because you and your fellow surgeons will make billions off these “temporary devices,” (as they’re called by the FDA) but do your patients know what they’re in for?
 The FDA report states patients must get MRIs every two years to screen for “silent ruptures” of the silicone implants, which don’t deflate when they tear like saline implants so you don’t know when they’re leaking.
 That’s an extra $2,000 biannually for women who have elected to breast enhancement!
 Add it all up and the original $5K to $10K procedure will now cost a 25-year-old woman at least another $35K for re-implantation and $30K for the recommended number of MRIs throughout her life!
 And that is not including any health complications from all those surgical procedures, anesthesia, potential leaking or disease, time away from work, family, and life, etc. With plastic surgery up nearly 500% in the last decade as it becomes a normal part of our beauty pursuits, we must know the potential danger of our choices, and we want women everywhere to be happy and healthy – first and foremost.